mmyen/data-files-for-static-website/README.md

 File Updating:
 - With the updated lists, my code then writes to and updates the js files.
 These files are part of our front-end and are used to actually store our data (no database, as per earlier in the document).
 - In the js files, my code only touches the vars that store data (Instagram posts); I do not touch the js code/logic, which I was instructed to keep as is.
+- My code stores backups of the last versions of each js file.

 **INSTALLATION**
 - The ingest-process-output.py script requires the installation of the ApifyClient package.